dalegaspi/bu-ms-s1-tp/README.md

 - Utils.js - contains the common utility functions.
 - eventBus.js - the event bus that is used by Contacts page to refresh most recent

-### API
+### API Backend

 The Backend API is powered by Python Flask and has 2 simple endpoints for putting and getting guestbook messages in "Contact" view.
 The messages are persisted in Redis.
+A snippet of the code that handles the PUT/GET endpoints and the corresponding Redis operations can be found in [this gist](https://gist.github.com/dalegaspi/f65397f4d987782cede4dfaf3c396eaf)

 #### Put Message
-Puts messages into backend in a Redis storage
+Saves messages into backend in a Redis storage

 ```
 curl -X "PUT" "https://subtleimags.com/api/guestbook/message" \